Framasoft: De-google-ify Internet

-In 2019, they started developing Mobilizon, a project to allow communities to organise events without depending on tech giants’ platforms.
+In 2019, they started developing Mobilizon, a project to allow communities to organise events without depending on tech giants' platforms.

-The organization of the network
+Network organization

 The association "Framasoft" was founded in January 2004, about 3 years after first the publication of the web site.

 Since Framasoft was becoming a large collaborative project, it became necessary to provide all the technical parts of a growing network, like ownership of domain names associated with a moral person, to accompany projects in a coherent way so they are part of a whole (starting with guarantee the open-source and free nature of the created resources) and also to represent Framasoft through more and more interventions in the field.

 This association aims "to promote and disseminate the free culture and especially the open-source software culture".
 The founding is mainly based upon gift economy from users, collected through the Internet.

 The association take part in many events, whether while giving conferences, or having a place, for example during the "Rencontres mondiales du logiciel libre" (RMLL, from 2004 until 2014), the first "Rencontres mondiales décentralisées du logiciel libre" in Saint-Joseph on the island of Réunion (from 2006 until 2014), "Paris Capitale du Libre" (from 2006 until 2008), the "Salon de l'Éducation" (from 2004 until 2006), the "Fête de l'Humanité" (from 2004 until 2009, and 2014) and also during many Install parties and local "Freeware Day" organized by GULL, like "Ubuntu Party" in Paris (from 2008 until 2011) and in Toulouse (from 2009 to 2010) or like JDLL in Lyon (from 2007 until 2010).

 The association is a member of the April, of Wikimedia France and of the association of French-speaking freeware users AFUL.
 It collaborates with websites like Linuxfr, La Quadrature du Net, the Tristan Nitot Standblog or the formats ouverts's blog about open formats by Thierry Stœhr.
 In relation and support in the educator sector for initiatives (Sésamath, Scideralle, AbulÉdu, Developers and free software users Association for administration and territorials collectivities (Adullact) etc.) and cultural (Dogmazic, Copyleft Attitude, Creative Commons France, Divergence FM, etc.).